Serraslc/SENG384-project/README.md

 # Person Management System (SENG384 HW)

 ## Project Description
-This is a full-stack web application developed for the SENG384 course[cite: 1, 3].
-It allows users to manage person records through a web interface, with data persisted in a PostgreSQL database[cite: 12, 15].
+This is a full-stack web application developed for the SENG384 course.
+It allows users to manage person records through a web interface, with data persisted in a PostgreSQL database.
 The project is fully containerized using Docker and Docker Compose.

 ---